Things to Carry for Leh Ladakh Trip: Leh Ladakh Packing List

 Torch

 Carry a small LED torchlight especially if you are planning to visit far-off places or camping.
-In some of the famous places like Pangong, there is no power after 10 pm.
-A torchlight comes handy.

 Plastic zip lock bags